 Skip advert

 Kia Sorento diesel engine

-The diesel is also paired with four-wheel drive and an eight-speed dual-clutch automatic gearbox that offers very smooth shifts.
+The diesel is also paired with four-wheel drive and an eight-speed dual-clutch automatic gearbox that offers very smooth shifts, so long as you keep it in its ‘Standard’ or ‘Smart’ mode – ‘Sport’ tends to hold the car in lower gears for too long.
 It feels like a good match for the Sorento, and there's almost no diesel clatter when starting the engine or under acceleration.

-The hybrids are almost as efficient, however, and in some situations they’re even more economical than the diesel, yet still capable of longer journeys and heavy tasks buyers would ordinarily have subjected them to.
-As a result, we think they represent the sweet spot, and most buyers should opt for these instead.
+The hybrids are almost as efficient, however, and in some situations they’re even more economical than the diesel, yet still perfectly adept for longer journeys.
+As a result, we think they represent the sweet spot, and most low to medium-mileage drivers who aren’t towing should opt for these instead.

+Skip advert